w3c/wai-intro-wcag/content/new-in-22.md

 {% include toc.html type="end" %}
 {:/}

-## Introduction, Timeline, Changes
+## Status, Timeline, Changes

-For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0 and 2.1, see the [WCAG Overview](/standards-guidelines/wcag/).
+Background: For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0 and 2.1, see the [WCAG Overview](/standards-guidelines/wcag/).

-WCAG 2.2 is scheduled to be completed and published in 2023 Q3 (July, August, September).
-Drafts:
+WCAG 2.2 is scheduled to be completed and published in August 2023. {{@@or Q3 (July, August, September).}}
-* [WCAG 2.2 W3C Proposed Recommendation](https://www.w3.org/TR/WCAG22/) is the published version
-* [WCAG 2.2 Editors' Draft](https://w3c.github.io/wcag/guidelines/22/) may include additional proposed changes

-A "Proposed Recommendation" has been accepted by W3C.
-W3C Members vote on publishing the document as a "W3C Recommendation" web standard, or returning it for further work.
+**[WCAG 2.2 W3C Proposed Recommendation](https://www.w3.org/TR/WCAG22/)** is the lastest update published on @@ June 2023.
+"Proposed Recommendation" means that W3C accepted it and W3C Members vote on publishing the document as a "W3C Recommendation" web standard.
 More about the process for completing WCAG 2.2 is in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 ### Comments